 An owner, purchaser or person authorized by the owner or purchaser may request a Form B. The strata corporation is required to provide the Form B: Information Certificate within 7 days of a request.

 The maximum a strata corporation can charge for a Form B is $35 plus up to 25 cents per page for copying including photocopying or other means of reproduction.
-Sometimes a rush fee is charged by the strata corporation if the Form B is requested with less than 7 days notice.
+Sometimes a rush fee is charged by the strata corporation or the strata property manager if the Form B is requested with less than 7 days notice.

 An owner under the Strata Property Act is: